Charlotte's Fusible Web for Binding

 How to use Charlotte's Fusible Web for binding

 I know there are people who enjoy the last step in completing a quilt - applying the binding.
 Well, I'm not one of them.
 I want that binding on and done!
-I recently discovered Charlotte's Fusible Web from Superior Threads and love the way it speeds up the process.
+I recently discovered Charlotte's Fusible Web and love the way it speeds up the process.
 It takes only 3 steps for speedy binding!

-Step 1: Wind Charlotte's Fusible Web onto the bobbin.
+Step 1: Wind Charlotte's Fusible Web onto a bobbin.
 Apply the binding to the back of the quilt using a zigzag stitch.
 On my Bernina, a width of 2.0 and a length of 2.0 are just right.
 Working from the back of the quilt, use a hot iron to crease the binding the way it needs to go - toward the edge.
 You just need a bit of a press here to convince the binding to head in the right direction.

 Step 2: Now, turn the quilt over and work from the right side.
 With your fingers, fold the binding over the edge.
 It should end just past the widest part of the zigzag stitching.
 Finger press 4 to 6 inches of binding in place.
 With a hot iron, press straight down on this to 4 to 6 inches of binding.
 Hold the iron in place for a count of ten.
 Move to the next section of binding.
 At each corner, insert a pin to hold the miter in place until it is sewn down.
 After you have pressed your way all around the quilt, the binding on the front will be fused to the front of the quilt, courtesy of Charlotte's Fusible Web.